Lorcan-1/nitrosniper/readme.md

 ### Disclaimer

 Using self-bots is against Discord's Terms of Service.
 This tool is for educational purposes only.
-Use it at your own risk.
+Use it at your own risk. using a language such as go for efficiency may yield greater results as it is a compiled language with a built in concurrency monitor

 ## Features

-- **Real-time Monitoring**: Continuously watches designated channels for Nitro code messages.
+- **Real-time Monitoring**: Continuously watches channels for Nitro code messages.
 - **Instant Claiming**: Automatically claims the first Nitro code detected.
-- **Customizable Settings**: Easily adjust settings for channel IDs and other parameters.
 - **Detailed Logging**: Keeps track of actions and any claimed codes.

 ## Installation